Debt payoff calculator

 Optional.
 Use 0 if none.

-This visual preview shows how your estimated balance may reduce over time.
+This preview shows your estimated balance falling month by month if you keep paying the same amount.
 It displays up to the first 24 months.

 Lower bars mean a lower estimated remaining balance.
 This is a simplified visual estimate, not a lender statement.

-Showing the first 24 months or until payoff, whichever comes first.
-This is a simplified estimate.
+This table shows the first 24 months or until payoff, whichever comes first.
+Use it for detail after reviewing the main result.

 Month Starting Balance Interest Payment Ending Balance